alanng10/Time/Docue/a.md

 TIME is all time included.

-time not include feel.
+time include feel.

-Time not include feel.
+Time include feel.

-TIME not include feel.
+TIME include feel.

 Inform can has time.